The 6 best foods for your sex life. These healthy snacks boost sexual desire and help you get in the mood.

 5 of 6All photos

 Indian researchers found that nutmeg extract has aphrodisiac qualities in that it can help put you in the mood for sex.
 It does this by stimulating nerve cells and blood circulation.
 Try spiking hot chocolate with a dash of nutmeg to boost your sexual desire.
-Or sprinkle some on this healthy (and delicious) dessert.

 Sex Food #6: Sweet Potatoes